How to Use Brand Storytelling to Break Through:

 For marketers, it only makes sense to use storytelling to penetrate the human psyche.

-Everything we are trying to accomplish, from capturing attention, to building emotional bonds with consumers, and driving behavior, is what storytelling does best.
+Everything we are trying to accomplish, from capturing attention to building emotional bonds with consumers and driving behavior, is what storytelling does best.

 Your stories are what makes your brand different from every other brand.

-That's why stories will help you stand out.
+Stories will help you stand out.

 Great stories will get people to love your brand, feel for your brand, cry for your brand, and buy your brand.

-Every brand has a story.
+Every brand has stories.